testgitpodcistudent/Milestone-4/README.md

 * Allow the end user to search products by search term, sort by price and other factors, and view products based on category.
 * Provide links to social media pages run by the site owner.
 * Create an easy-to-use contact form for customers or potential customers to send messages to the site owner.
+* Create a simple blog system which allows the *administrator* to *add, edit* and *delete* blog posts.
+* Create a simple *comments* section which allows logged-in users to post comments on *blog* posts.

 <hr>

 ## User Stories
 1. As a _site administrator_, I want to upload products to the site for the _end-user_ to view and purchase.
 I want to be able to edit and delete these products if needed.
-2. As a _site administrator_, I want to sort the products into separate categories for ease of browsing.
+2. As a _site administrator_, I want to categorise products for ease of management and end-user browsing.
 3. As a _site administrator_, I want to ensure that only I can alter the content of the website.
+4. As a _site administrator_, I want to post reviews, news and opinion pieces on subject matter related to the site.
-4. As an _end-user_, I want to browse products relevant to me; including searching through them using search terms, sort by price, and view items in specific relevant categories.
+5. As an _end-user_, I want to browse products relevant to me; including searching through them using search terms, sort by price, and view items in specific relevant categories.
+6. As an _end-user_, I want to be able to add multiple items to my *cart* and *checkout* for them with one payment.
-5. As an _end-user_, I want to send an e-mail to the site owner about an order (or potential order).
+7. As an _end-user_, I want to send an e-mail to the site owner about an order (or potential order).
+8. As an _end-user_, I want to leave comments on the site's *Blog* posts to share my thoughts on the post.
+9. As an _end-user_, I want to receive a confirmation e-mail when I place an order, so I know that my order has been received.

 ### How does the website function to meet the needs of the user, as described in the user stories?
 1. The _Add New product_, _Edit_ and _Delete_ functions enable the administrator to fulfill these Create, Update and Delete functions.
+2. The *Category* database model allows *Product* database objects to be sorted into separate categories.
-2. The site requires administrator _authentication_ to reveal the administrator features.
-This is done on the _"Admin Login"_ page.
+3. The site requires administrator _authentication_ to reveal the administrator features such as adding, editing and deleting products and blog posts.
+When a user is signed in as a Django *superuser*, these options are presented throughout the site.
+4. The *Blog* app allows admin users to add, edit and delete blog posts.
-3. The homepage displays all products on the site.
+5. The *All Products* page displays all products on the site.
 The searchbar allows users to search products using a search term.
-The category links (_All Products, Laptops, Phones, Tablets_) allow users to view by category.
-The _Sort Products_ dropdown allows users to sort relevant products via different factors including cost.
+The category links (_All Products, Laptops, Phones, Tablets_) allow users to view products by category.
+The _Sort Products_ dropdown allows users to sort relevant products via different factors including price.
     A preview of the products is shown; when clicked, the user is directed to the full product page.
+6. On individual product pages, users can click "*Add to Cart*" to add the product shown to their cart.
+A prompt is then shown, displaying the items in the user's cart, and giving them an option to *Checkout*.
+The Checkout process is easy and intuitive, and can be completed by users whether they are logged in or not.
-4. The *Contact Us* link on the footer of each page directs the user to a functional Contact form which sends an e-mail to the site administrator's inbox.
+7. The *Contact Us* link on the footer of each page directs the user to a functional Contact form which sends an e-mail to the site administrator's inbox.
+8. Each *Blog* post page has a comment section at the bottom, which displays existing user comments and allows logged-in users to post new comments.
+9. When a user completes the *Checkout* process, an order is created in the database and a confirmation e-mail is sent to the user.

 [⇧ Back to Top](#table-of-contents)